 Empty form labels

-Both simple subscription forms and complex job application forms are essential website functions users commonly interact with daily.
+Both simple subscriptions and complex job application forms are essential website functions users commonly interact with daily.
 Ironically, it is also a common cause of ADA non-compliance, like empty form labels.
 Form labels are necessary for screenreader users to know what information a form field requires.
 Unfortunately, screen readers cannot always clearly read the labels like forms with pre-filled text indicating what the form field is for.

 While it may help some people, it can create issues with assistive devices.
 So it’s better to ensure all your forms have clear labels and inputs.